-EDF Energy’s customers rated it fair on bill accuracy and clarity, customer service and digital tools.
-On these, it ranks the same as competitors such as British Gas and SSE.
-In fact, British Gas scored identically on all aspects we asked customers about.
+On these last three measures it ranks the same as competitors British Gas, Eon and SSE.
+In fact, British Gas and Eon scored identically on all aspects we asked customers about.

 EDF Energy customers were not positive about its value for money, for which it achieved a poor two-star rating.
-While British Gas, Npower and Scottish Power also got two stars, Eon and SSE gained three stars.
-The highest-scoring providers managed four stars.
+While British Gas and Eon also got two stars, SSE, Scottish Power and Npower achieved just one.
+The highest-scoring provider managed five stars.

 EDF Energy has some cheaper deals, but they're not usually among the cheapest on the market.
-Its out-of-contract tariff costs the maximum permitted under Ofgem's price cap, which limits how much energy suppliers can charge per unit of gas or electricity, although it has also launched a tariff priced 2.5% below the price cap.
+Its out-of-contract tariff costs the maximum permitted under Ofgem's price cap, which limits how much energy suppliers can charge per unit of gas or electricity.

-According to published complaints data, EDF Energy had one of the higher levels of complaints per 1,000 customers in the first half of 2019.
-It received 20 or more complaints per 1,000 customers.
-Some firms received fewer than one complaint from the same number of customers.
+According to published complaints data, EDF Energy had a fairly high level of complaints per 1,000 customers in the first half of 2020.
+It received more than 17 complaints per 1,000 customers.
+Some firms received fewer than three complaints from the same number of customers.

-It managed to resolve more than 50% of them on the same or next working day, although other firms managed more.
+It managed to resolve 57% of them on the same or next working day.
+The best firms managed 90% or more.

 In September and October 2020, we called energy companies 12 times each, at different times and on different days.
 EDF took 13 minutes 26 seconds on average to pick up the phone, making it more than twice as slow as the average wait time (5 minutes 57 seconds) among the 31 energy firms we contacted in our snapshot investigation into energy companies' phone and online customer service waiting times.